HEALTHCARE COST & UTILIZATION PROJECT

 The KID can be used to identify, track, and analyze national trends in healthcare utilization, cost, quality, and outcomes.

-The number of States in the KID has grown from 22 in the first year (1997) to 48 plus the District of Columbia in 2019.
+The number of States in the KID has grown from 22 in the first year (1997) to 48 including the District of Columbia in 2022.

 • A large sample size, which enables analyses of rare conditions (e.g. congenital anomalies) as well as, uncommon treatments (e.g. cardiac surgery)

-• Pediatric discharges of all payers, including children covered by Medicaid, or private insurance, as well as those who are uninsured
+• Pediatric discharges for all types of expected payers, including Medicaid, private insurance, as well as self-pay and no charge

-Information on the previous releases of the KID may be found in the Introduction to the KID (PDF file, 852 KB; HTML).
+Information on the previous releases of the KID may be found in the Introduction to the KID – Prior Years.

 Return to Contents